 With so many ways to measure level, it can get confusing for consumers shopping for a new device.
-Fortunately, we’ve covered most of the principles here at Visaya.
+Fortunately, we are here to help.
+This article deals with the problems of silo level measurement.

-Each has specific requirements for installation and performance, and you can fit different principles in the same application.
+Each silo level measurement solution has specific requirements for installation and performance, and you can fit different principles in the same application.
 It just depends on what your process needs and what you want.

 More than anything else, you need to understand those points.
 Otherwise, you’ll create problems for yourself and others.
 If you want to review some of our earlier content, you can go to our level measurement page here and see all the posts we have up so far.

-Today, we’ll discuss level measurement for solid materials in silos.
+Silos are often used to store solids, for example grains, which makes solid level measurement in silos a commmon problem.
 You have many options on the market, but a new solution with strong appeal appeared shortly after Emerson Automation Solutions bought APM Automation Solutions.
 We’ll discuss that, along with other relevant points in silo measurement.

 This article will cover these topics: